aukilabs/posemesh/core/README.md

 There are also other scripts which can aid in the development and deployment process:

 - `Build-Apple.ps1` script builds all Apple platform and architecture combinations.
-It takes one parameter for build type which can be `Debug`, `Release` (default) or `Both`.
+It takes one parameter for build type which can be `Debug`, `Release` (default) or `Both`, and second parameter for package name.
 Similarly to `Build-Library.ps1`, flag `-InstallNecessaryRustToolchainsAndTargets` can be specified to allow the underlying script calls to install the necessary Rust toolchains and targets if missing.

-- `. ./scripts/pybindgen.sh` to generate rust binding for python.

 # Notes